AntoniaSophia/VehicleDetection/solution/P5_writeup_Antonia.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+shadow has not been tested at all night images have not been provided (makes no sense possibly anyway!?) only cars can be detected, no trucks or bikes object tracking is adjusted most likely to slow moving objects

 Relative speed:
 - bounding box gets bigger
 - curvature not calculated
+- adjust bounding boxes to be more accurate

+better: kalman filter and better bounding boxes

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.